Positivity bounds on vector boson scattering at the LHC

 Finally, a model-independent SMEFT should always take into account all operators.
 An interesting question to ask in this case is the following.
 Suppose future experiments at the LHC and even future colliders will collect sufficient data to derive the global constraints on 18 operators.
 How large is the impact of the positivity constraints?

 To simplify the problem, assume that all 18 operators are constrained in the interval $-\delta<f_{i}<\delta$ without any correlations.
 The allowed region in the 18-dimensional parameter space will be approximately a 18-ball with radius $\delta$.
-The fraction of its volume that satisfies all positivity constraints is independent of $\delta$.
+The fraction of its volume that satisfies all positivity constraints is independent of $\delta$, because all the positivity constraints are linear inequalities (see Eqs.~(\ref{boundZZ})-(\ref{boundgaga})).
+As we showed previously, once the dim-6 contributions are included, they merely provide stronger bounds, as those additional terms are all negative on the left hand side of the inequalities.

 Using a Monte Carlo integration, we find that this fraction is $\sim2.3\%$.
-Using more generic complex polarization vectors, this fraction can be further reduced to $\sim 2.1\%$ \cite{longPaper}.
+Using more generic complex polarization vectors, this fraction can be further reduced to $\sim 2.1\%$ \cite{Bi:2019phv}.
 In practice, this specific number will depend on the relative precision achieved on each operator, but we do not expect changes of order of magnitude.
 Therefore we conclude that our positivity constraints reduce the allowed parameter space by almost two orders of magnitude.

 \sec{Summary} VBS processes at the LHC and future colliders are among the most important measurements that probe the mechanism of electroweak symmetry breaking.
 We have derived a new set of constraints on the 18 QGC coefficients in the SMEFT approach to VBS processes, by requiring that the EFT has a UV completion.
 These constraints show that the current SMEFT formalism for the VBS processes have a huge redundancy: $\sim98\%$ of the entire parameter space spanned by 18 coefficients are unphysical and do not lead to a UV completion.